xiaoxq/webfonts-subsetting/README.md

-webfont-auto-tailor
+webfonts-autotailor
 ===================

-Auto tailor font files for every page.
-The font will be used for webfont service, and only contain the characters in that page.
+Tailor font files for every page automatically.
+The tailored font will be used for webfonts service, and only contains the characters in each page.

 It's useful for those languages which have many glyphs, such as Chinese Hanzi.